BuildForSDGCohort2/Team-179-Frontend/README.md

 ## Team-179-Frontend farmers crowdfunding app codebase.

-Agri-fund, Agri-loop, Agri-vesty leverages networks for greater reach and exposure to collectively raise capital through investors.
+Agri-fund, Agri-loop, Agri-vesty leverages networks for greater reach and exposure to collectively raise capital for farmers through investors.

 **The general page breakdown looks like this:**